About the trial

 Registered with a GP in one of the areas where the trial is taking place

-As a participant, you’ll be invited to three appointments over two years, about 12 months apart.
+As a participant, you have been invited to three appointments over two years, about 12 months apart.

 One of the questions researchers want to answer is how often people should be tested with the Galleri test to help the NHS find cancer early.
 Looking at your blood samples spaced about 12 months apart will help researchers to answer this question.